lenmorld/Todo_MEAN/README.md

 still not 100% confident about the fix though but at least basic security concerns are hanled by the otherwise route in Angular

 http://stackoverflow.com/questions/25663598/how-to-redirect-to-another-page-in-routeprovider-in-resolve-condition
 http://stackoverflow.com/questions/18256106/cancel-route-and-redirect-to-other-route-without-displaying-the-original-content

+Added auth factory and NavCtrl and AuthCtrl auth token attached to HTTP headers - for now only Adding Post